 A fireplace is the heart of the home.
 It is the centerpiece where family and friends sit and are together.
 But the mantel can be a challenging piece to decorate.
-Today we are bringing you a DIY fall decor mantel idea using baskets and candles from the Heritage Collection by Chesapeake Bay Candles.
+Today we are bringing you a DIY fall decor mantel idea using baskets and candles.
 And a tutorial on how to hang baskets on a wall.

 A mantel is a great place to change up your decor for the seasons.
 This DIY fall decor fireplace mantel is so easy to create.